50% of $25,000 goal

 The CRAM Collective (Crystal Marie, Rebecca Stahr, Amanda Jolley, & Melissa Hall) minus Crystal plus Lisa Visel equals the conglomerate behind the Crystal Marie Support Fund, a life-giving fundraiser.
 This CRAM - C + L Collective bows at the generous offerings made by our larger artist community.
 We are not only able to request monetary donations for this fundraiser, but also able to offer gifts for purchase provided by the artists listed below with the money going fully to the support fund.

-To select items for purchase or to buy raffle tickets, click the Donate & Tickets button.
+To select items for purchase or to donate, click the Donate & Tickets button.

-And a reminder that ALL the funds go directly to support Crystal, even the entirety of raffle ticket funds, so get those raffle tickets!
+And a reminder that ALL the funds go directly to support Crystal.

 The items are grouped by category with the following options.
 These categories are listed in the title of each item:

 Scroll through the items and make your selections OR if you'd prefer, make a cash donation.
-Keep scrolling to select more than one direct buy or raffle ticket.
-To buy raffle tickets, select the quantity you'd like to buy and a window will request some basic info which can then be copied to fill in for all the fields.
+Keep scrolling to select more than one direct buy.

 The list of items is long.
 We've created a page for easier view ability, but the actual selection will need to be made on this site.
 For an easy on the eyes view, go here: Crystal Marie Support Fund Items